 Note that there is a biblical context.
-The elders of Israel had long before the time period of this Lesson requested to the prophet Samuel

-"Behold, you are old, and your sons don't walk in your ways: now make us a king to judge us like all the nations" (1 Samuel 8:5).
+The misbehaviour of the 12 tribes had a long history.
+The elders of Israel had long before the time period of this Lesson requested to the prophet Samuel "Behold, you are old, and your sons don't walk in your ways: now make us a king to judge us like all the nations" (1 Samuel 8:5)